henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 Visibility:

 : A level of assurance that Update Records will be received by a YANG Client.

-There might be reasons, such as resource exhaustion or dampening settings, that result in Updates Records lost in transit or not being emitted by the YANG datastore.
-Sequential Message-IDs or specific YANG Notifications are that report, e.g., about past events of resource exhaustion will inform the YANG Client about the characteristics of the loss of Update Records.
+: There might be reasons, such as resource exhaustion or dampening settings, that result in Updates Records lost in transit or not being emitted by the YANG datastore.
+Sequential Message-IDs or specific YANG Notifications that report, e.g., about past events of resource exhaustion will inform the YANG Client about the characteristics of the loss of Update Records.